gomideus/gomideus/README.md

 ### Hi there 👋
 - 🔭 My name is Gabriel Gomides ...
-- ⚡ Im graduating in Computer Science at Pontifícia Universidade Católica de Minas Gerais (PUC-MG) ...
+- ⚡ Im graduating in Computer Science at Pontifícia Universidade Católica de Minas Gerais (PUC-MG)
 - 😄 Interested in cybersecurity, artificial inteligence and software development
+- 💬 This profile is focused on software development and university tasks

 I also have another discord account, focused on cybersecurity and AI.
 Check it out:
 - [@h4wk0x01](https://github.com/h4wk0x01)